 In FairVote’s ranked choice poll, conducted in conjunction with SurveyUSA and released July 8, Crafts led Bennett and Brakey by a 46 to 31 to 23 percent margin, respectively.
 In the poll, once Brakey first-choice supporters had their preferences distributed among their second-choices, Crafts emerged with a clear majority, 59.03 percent to Bennett’s 40.97 percent.

-Because Brakey and Bennett have already conceded the race, the result of the ‘instant runoff’ results of the ranked choice process are unlikely to change the outcome.
+Because Brakey and Bennett conceded the race, the result of the ‘instant runoff’ results of the ranked choice process are unlikely to change the outcome.
 Nonetheless, the Crafts campaign had prepared for such a scenario—even going so far as to allude to the recent FairVote RCV poll in touting his second-choice support.

 “We really felt, if we just won tonight, even if it was a little bit, we'd win with ranked-choice voting,” Crafts told Maine Public Radio.
 “Now that we're way up on them, we feel like it's pretty much over.”